sindresorhus/p-retry/readme.md

 const run = () => fetch('https://sindresorhus.com/unicorn')
 	.then(response => {
-		// abort retrying if the resource doesn't exist if (response.status === 404) {
+		// Abort retrying if the resource doesn't exist if (response.status === 404) {
 			throw new pRetry.AbortError(response.statusText);
 		}